Bernard065/JavaScript_loops/README.md

 ## for...in Loop

 This loop is used to iterate over the enumerable properties of an object.
 It's not recommended for iterating over arrays, but it's useful for iterating over object properties.

+NB: Choose the appropriate type of loop based on your use case.
+Use for loops when you know the exact number of iterations, while and do...while loops for situations where the number of iterations is uncertain, and for...of or for...in loops for iterating over collections or object properties.